mgalang/docker-drupal-project/README.md

-# Drupal Project with Docker
+# Drupal Site Project with Docker
-A project template for Drupal development with Docker.
+A template for local Drupal site project development with Docker.

 # Getting started
 Install the build helper.